silicon-safari/blog/silicon-safari/content/posts/DatabaseDesignUsingHashMaps.md

 +++
 title = 'Database Design Using Hash Indexes' date = 2023-08-18T11:50:51+05:30
 +++
-Hi Guyz, This is alanturrr1703.
+Hi guys, this is alanturrr1703.

-This is my first blog, and I really don't know what I am doing.
-But I will be writing these just for fun; some blogs might have some good points that might actually work for someone, but honestly, these blogs are my notes of the things that I am actually interested in.
+This is my first blog, and honestly, I don’t know what I’m doing.
+But I’ll be writing these just for fun; some blogs might actually have some good points that could be useful to someone, but honestly, these blogs are my notes about things that I’m interested in.

 ## Why Do We Need Databases?

-Starting with database design using Hash Indexes.
+Let’s dive into database design using Hash Indexes.

-Now, what is really the need for databases?
-Why can't we use something like programs everywhere?
-When we are designing some software and say we want to output something that is, more often than not, static—say some data of a user of software.
-These kinds of problems, which are pretty general, lead to the need for a database.
-This data has to be some kind of permanent storage, so it can't be on RAM.
-It also should have features like there shouldn't be redundant compute, data recovery should be simple, and blah blah blah.
+Now, why do we really need databases?
+Why can’t we use something like programs everywhere?
+When we’re designing software and want to output something that is, more often than not, static—say, user data—this type of problem, which is quite common, creates the need for a database.
+This data has to be stored permanently, so it can’t be kept in RAM.
+It also needs features like preventing redundant computation, ensuring simple data recovery, and so on.

-I feel like if you are reading my blog, you have already put in some kind of diligent work to know all these trivial things.
+I feel like if you’re reading my blog, you’ve already done some diligent work to understand these basic concepts.

 ## What is Hashing and How Can It Be Used to Create Databases?

-Now let's start addressing the elephant in the room.
+Now, let’s address the elephant in the room.

 What is hashing, and how can it be used to create databases?
-Well, let's get on with the real stuff—no, actually, for this blog, the real explanation is not required.
-Hashing is that secret formula that one applies to a number that gives data an ID, so it's a kind of encryption-decryption.
-If one knows the hashing formula or, for those who know mathematics, the hashing function, they can decrypt the data.
+Well, let’s get to the real stuff—though, for this blog, a deep explanation isn’t required.
+Hashing is like a secret formula applied to a number that gives the data an ID, functioning somewhat like encryption-decryption.
+If someone knows the hashing formula, or for those familiar with mathematics, the hashing function, they can decrypt the data.

-Now, we apply the hashing function not for the security of the data but actually for accessing the data as fast as possible.
+However, we apply the hashing function not for data security but for fast data access.

-Let's see this with an example:
+Let’s see this with an example:

 ![alt text](/images/image.png)

-Now here, fetching data is simple for many users.
+Fetching data for many users is simple with hashing.

-For example, there is this `h(x)`, the hashing function.
-Whatever it may be, when one puts 1 into the function, it will always output `98798327`.
-And we know that at that place, particularly in the hard drive, the data is related to Jake.
-But this might not be the case when we use searching algorithms like binary search or linear search.
+For example, there’s this `h(x)`, the hashing function.
+Whatever it may be, when you input 1 into the function, it will always output `98798327`.
+And we know that in the hard drive, data related to Jake is stored at that location.
+But this might not be the case when using searching algorithms like binary search or linear search.

 This may require `O(N)` space, but so does storing the data for searching.
-The fun part is that the time complexity of this algorithm is `O(1)`.
-While this can take a lot of time to write a large amount of data, which is `O(N)` with compute, the problem here is the collision of the data, like two hash functions giving the same output, say:
+The cool part is that the time complexity of this algorithm is `O(1)`.
+While writing a large amount of data can take time—`O(N)` with computation—the main issue here is the collision of data, where two hash functions produce the same output, like:

 - `h(5) = 12345678`
 - `h(10) = 12345678`

 which is the same.

-In this case, collision algorithms are used, which may increase the writing complexity to `O(N)`.
+In such cases, collision resolution algorithms are used, which may increase the writing complexity to `O(N)`.

-Using this hashing, we can design a database that works on hashing.
+Using this hashing, we can design a database that works efficiently with hash indexes.

 ## Downsides of Hashing

-Now let's understand the downsides of this.
+Now, let’s understand the downsides.

-1. Hashing happens in RAM; reading and writing happens via RAM.
+1. Hashing happens in RAM; reading and writing involve RAM.
-2. RAMs are costly.
+2. RAM is costly.
-3. RAMs are not reliable for storing permanent data.
+3. RAM isn’t reliable for storing permanent data.
-4. In case of any system failure, some of the data is erased due to this.
+4. In case of a system failure, some data might be lost.
-5. If you are not getting it from the above explanation, then read this explanation just for you—I will go in depth. 😘😘
+5. If you didn’t get it from the above explanation, here’s a more in-depth one—just for you. 😘😘

-You are thinking, why not store the hash function in hard disk memory itself?
-Well, you are not special; finding the data is tough.
+You might be thinking, why not store the hash function in hard disk memory itself?
+Well, you’re not special; finding the data would be tough.

-Now you might be thinking that we can put it in such a way that it is very accessible.
-Alright, you are getting somewhere, but still, you are nothing special or a genius of some kind.
-This has also been done using Read-Ahead Log, which is like data you likely need next to read and preload into the system when restarting the system.
-But still, this can be made more efficient.
+Now you might think we could store it in a way that makes it very accessible.
+Alright, you’re getting somewhere, but you’re still not a genius.
+This has been done using a Write-Ahead Log, which is like data you’ll likely need next, read and preloaded into the system when restarting.
+But even this can be optimized.

-So yeah, this is a complete summary of how this works.
+So yeah, that’s a summary of how this works.

 Enjoy!
-Do what you want with this information.
+Do whatever you want with this information.

-I will be back with two more ways to design a database.
+I’ll be back with two more ways to design a database.

 HEHE. 😁😁😁😁